Burnaviour/exploring-odoo/README.md

 > If you're having trouble with the code, ask politely and nicely like a civil person.
 >

->[!NOTE]
-> If you find this repo helpful, please keep it alive by sharing it and giving it a star.
+## Please keep this repo alive by giving it a star and sharing it.
->

 # Experimental Odoo Modules